dheerajshenoy/templatory.nvim/README.md

 ![templatory-nvim-select-menu](https://github.com/dheerajshenoy/templatory.nvim/assets/21986384/b9bc60a9-8e95-4cc5-8e13-3246fe44f5ee)

+### Workflow 2 (Skeletal directories)

+Skeletal directories are important when you have a directory and when any new file is created inside this directory, the boilerplate code for this will be the same regardless of the filetype or extension of the file.
+Best example is for a plugin manager directory, where you add files for each of the plugins you want to configure, and the code more or less remains the same for each of the files created in the directory.

+1. Let's say I want to create a skeletal directory at some directory `A/B/C`.
+So that whenever I create any file within the directory, I would want some code which would be required for any files being created within this directory.

+2. I navigate to that directory `A/B/C` and then call the `Templatory new` command.
+Templatory can guess based on the buffer, if it is a directory or a file, so that it can create these "skeletal directory" entries if it is indeed a directory. (*NOTE*: For users using NvimTree or oil.nvim or other plugins, the filetypes of directories will depend on these plugins and have to be manually added to the setup function of Templatory through `dir_filetypes` option.
+By default, oil.nvim and NvimTree and Netrw buffers will be detected by Templatory.).
+In this case, since we opened a directory, a buffer is created with the filename that might look weird (A|B|C).
+This format is used by the plugin to get the information about which directories are considered as Skeletal directories.
+(Under the hood, it converts these pipes into / in Linux when processing.)

+3. Populate the file with the required code and then save.

+4. Whenever new file is created in the directory which is a skeletal directory, code will be injected (if auto insert is enabled) or can be injected through `Templatory inject` command.

+5. One thing to note here is that skeletal directories take precedence over skeletal files.
+So, if for example, a skeletal file exists for C++ files, and if a C++ file exists in a directory which also happens to be a skeletal directory, then the code from the skeletal directory will be injected and not the skeletal file code.

 ### Demo

 https://github.com/dheerajshenoy/templatory.nvim/assets/21986384/abd3f33b-0752-4bcc-bd13-4646d252d477

 # TODO

-- [ ] Directory based templates: Based on blacklisted directories, create files with a specific content in them.
+- [x] Directory based templates: Based on blacklisted directories, create files with a specific content in them.
 For example, when creating files for plugins for the lazy package manager inside the plugins directory in the config directory, create a file with required contents which are boilerplate and put cursor where we can type the URL of the plugin directly.